Permanent Residence Based On Employment

 For academic and professional positions with no required classroom responsibility, the position must be considered permanent with at least three years of secure funding to be eligible for IU employment-based permanent residence.
 Positions designated “post-doctoral” are not considered permanent positions.

-To initiate the permanent resident process on your behalf, your department must complete the formal intake procedure.
-It is an electronic process and the department contact will first need to request access to iStart.
+To initiate the permanent resident process on your behalf, your department contact will first need to request access to iStart.
+Then they will complete the e-form request for permanent residence from the iStart portal.

 Scholars are free to submit their own self-petitioned cases for permanent residence including National Interest Waiver and Alien of Extraordinary Ability without the assistance or oversight of IU.